-This is one of the most popular Costa Rica vacations – for good reason.
-It includes all the top destinations with the wildlife and adventures that made Costa Rica famous.
-7-9 days & $787 to $1,815 per person.
+This is one of the most popular Costa Rica vacations – for good reasons.
+It includes all the top destinations with the wildlife and tours that made Costa Rica famous.

 Arenal Volcano Days 1-3

 The iconic cone rises from the northern plains ringed by a lake, a tropical river, the Children’s Eternal Rainforest, the quaint tourist town of La Fortuna, and a valley filled with natural hot springs.
 It’s literally surrounded by fun.
-We’ve visited over a hundred times and still discover something amazing each time we return.
+We’ve visited dozens of times and still discover something amazing each time we return.

 The tropical backdrop is perfect for white water rafting (the water is warm!) or trying something new like a waterfall rappel.
 Wildlife watching is another highlight and you can do it on foot on a guided hike, in a raft on a calm water safari or take a canopied motor launch along the Río Frío in Caño Negro wetlands.